chezyio/D7047E/README.md

     -   Intermediate — or feature-level fusion, concatenates feature representations from each modality before making predictions
     -   Late — processes each modality through model independently and returns individual outputs, independent predictions are then fused at later stage using averaging

+## Reinfocement Learning (RL)

+-   When compared to supervised and unsupervised learning, RL does not have a supervisor, only a reward signal
+    -   Feedback is delayed and not instantaneous
+    -   Time matters
+    -   Agent's actions affect the subsequent data it receives
+-   At each step $t$, the agent
+    -   Executes action $A_t$
+    -   Receives observation $O_t$
+    -   Receives scalar reward $R_t$

+### Reward

+-   A reward ${R_t}$ is a scalar feedback signal
+-   Used to indicate how well agent is doing at step $t$
+-   Agent's job is to maximise the cumulative reward
+-   Reward hypothesis states that all goals can be described by the maximisation of expected cumulatuve reward

+### Information State

+-   An information state, also known as Markov state contains all useful information from the history
+-   A state $S_t$ is Markov if and only if $\mathbb{P}[S_{t+1}|S_t] = \mathbb{P}[S_{t+1}|S_1,...,S_t]$
+    -   Markovian propety states that transition properties depend only on current state and not on previous history

+### Observable Environments

+-   Full observability would mean the agent directly observes the environment state ($O_t = S^a_t = S^e_t$)
+-   Partially observable environemnts would mean agent indirectly observe environment and agent state does not eqaute to environment state

+### Major Components of RL agent

+-   Policy is action that an agent takes in any given state
+    -   Map from state to action
+    -   Can be deterministic or stochastic
+-   Value function defines how good is each state and/or action
+    -   Predict future reward
+-   Model is the agent's representation of the environment
+    -   Predicts what the environment will do next
+    -

+### Types of RL agent

+-   Value-based
+-   Policy-based
+-   Actor Critic

 ## Research and Others

 ### Google DeepDream